This Cybersecurity Month, are you ready to put security under the microscope?

 Let’s take a closer look at two classic cybersecurity techniques that could help save your company from attack.

-Secarma conduct penetration testing to infiltrate your systems, finding flaws in everything from web applications to infrastructure, and even IoT devices, to get into your systems.
+Penetration testing is where ethical hackers attempt to infiltrate your systems, finding flaws in everything from web applications to infrastructure, and even IoT devices, to get into your systems.

 The term has evolved from a way of finding a single route to the core of your business, into a methodical testing regime of your entire network or system, your applications and devices.
 A typical penetration test usually lasts 3-10 days, with some extending to 20 days or more.
 The term is often used to refer to an offensive style security test on a single target.